srpiroliro/moodle-ai-truthteller/README.md

 2. Click the settings icon (⚙️) to open the settings panel
 3. Enter your API keys for the LLM providers you want to use
 4. Select the LLM model you want to chat with from the dropdown
+5. Optionally, upload a PDF or paste text to use as context
-5. Type your message and press Enter or click the send button
+6. Type your message and press Enter or click the send button
-6. Enjoy chatting with your chosen LLM!
+7. Enjoy chatting with your chosen LLM!

+### Custom Context

+1. In the TruthTeller chat interface, locate the "Custom Context" section
+2. Upload PDF presentations by clicking the "Choose File" button
+3. Or paste text directly into the text area
+4. Toggle "Use custom context" to enable/disable using this information
+5. Your questions will now be answered with reference to the provided context

 ### Moodle Quiz Helper